 How Does Obamacare Work for Me?

 Obamacare works by mandating that everyone get health insurance or pay a tax.
 The Patient Protection and Affordable Care Act provides subsidies for middle-income families.
 It expands Medicaid to more low-income people.
 It helps small businesses offer health insurance.
-That's the simple explanation of Obamacare.
+That's the simple explanation of Obamacare of how Obamacare was supposed to work.

-It pays for this by taxing some health care providers and high-income families.
-Medicare has begun paying doctors for quality-of-care rather than on a fee-for-service basis.
-It pays for itself, so Obamacare doesn't add to the national debt.
+The ACA pays for its subsidies by taxing some health care providers and high-income families.
+In addition, Medicare has begun paying doctors for quality-of-care rather than on a fee-for-service basis.
+As a result, Obamacare doesn't add to the national debt.

 Obamacare has reduced the rise in health care costs.
 It does this in two ways.
-First, it requires everyone to have insurance for nine months out of the year.
-Second, it allows parents to add their children up to age 26.
+First, it allows parents to add their children up to age 26.
 As a result, more young, healthy people pay premiums but don't use the system.
 That adds to health insurance companies' profits.
 They can pass these savings onto customers.

 Obamacare subsidizes prescriptions for those on Medicare.
 Seniors can afford their medications, reducing the number of emergency room visits.
-In the long run, Obamacare will cost you less by reducing the nation's health care costs.
+In the long run, Obamacare will cost you less by slowing the increase in the nation's health care costs.

 How the Health Insurance Exchanges Work